aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/gcp-bigquery-sink.md

 -   `name`: the connector name

--   `project`: the GCP project name where the target Google BigQuery is located.
+-   `project`: the Google Cloud project name where the target Google BigQuery is located.

 -   `defaultDataset`: the target BigQuery dataset name, prefixed with